Lucky Starr and the Pirates of the Asteroids: Reception

 Writing in The New York Times, Sidney Lohman praised Pirates as "grand science fiction for all ages."
 Reviewer Groff Conklin described the novel as "almost entirely conceived in the straight gee-whiz adventure technique that is the classical pattern for teenage adventure stories", and not as "cruel and bloody" as the first Lucky Starr book, so "Excellent for the Junior set".
 Astounding reviewer P. Schuyler Miller described it as "fast-moving space opera of a type we all know, with no particular regard for scientific plausibility."

 Themes

-Lucky Starr and the Pirates of the Asteroids is a transitional novel in the Lucky Starr series.
-It introduces the Sirians as the main threat to Earth, and marks Starr's transformation from his masked crime-fighter role of the first novel to the Cold War secret agent role he will play in the rest of the series.
-The novel also contains the first hints of an overpopulated Earth facing the hostility of the younger worlds of the Galaxy.
+Lucky Starr and the Pirates of the Asteroids introduces the Sirians as the main threat to Earth, and marks Starr's transformation from his masked crime-fighter role of the first novel to a Cold War-like secret agent.The novel contains the first hints of an overpopulated Earth facing the hostility of the younger worlds of the Galaxy.
 From Chapter 6: